Download the Press Kit (PDF).

 Members of the press can download images for use in articles or publications.

 Tracey Bromley Goodwin, M.Ed, ACC, and Holly Oberacker, ATR, LMHC, have 30 years of combined experience working with children, teens and families.
-Tracey, an Educational and Life Coach, Specializing in ADHD, and Holly, an Art Therapist, joined forces in 2009, founding the consulting business Navigating ADHD, Inc. Navigating ADHD helps children, parents, and professionals struggling with an ADHD diagnosis.
+Tracey, an Educational and Life Coach, Specializing in ADHD, and Holly, an Art Therapist, joined forces in 2009, founding the consulting business Navigating ADHD, Inc. Navigating ADHD helps children, parents, and professionals struggling with ADHD or executive functioning weaknesses.
 Navigating ADHD offers keynote addresses, seminars, workshops, support groups, and one-on-one counseling and ADHD coaching serving around 300 clients per year.
 Their multi-modal approach is dynamic as art is often part of their work with children and teens.
 Tracey and Holly use their own experiences in counseling and education to create practical, realistic strategies that can truly help parents and children face the daily challenges of ADHD.
 Their learning and support center is located in Centerville, Massachusetts with satellite offices on Nantucket and virtual services internationally.
 Tracey and Holly have been guests on Fox News and NBC’s Mass Appeal and has been featured in the press for their Award Winning Book; Navigating ADHD: Your Guide to the Flip Side of ADHD.

 Address: P.O.
 Box 1053, Centerville, MA 02632